 - Follow your doctor’s instructions on proper oral care to improve recovery time.

 How much does a tooth extraction cost?

 We aim to provide high-quality dental care at an affordable rate for our patients in Washington, NJ.
 Listed below is our office’s fee for a tooth extraction.
-Out-of-pocket cost for any procedure depends on your insurance coverage at the time of the procedure.
+Out-of-pocket costs for any procedure depend on your insurance coverage at the time.